Klipperboi/dual-fans/README.md

 In my case, I chose the first option and printed it entirely in PETG.

+## Adjust the position of the bltouch

+Check the description of the shroud you chose, and modify the position of the bltouch, if needed.

 ---

 ## Step 2: Prepare the Fans